CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 servers (or ask your provider to do this for you) so that you can send legitimate email.

 SMTPeter provides guidance in how the change your DNS records in order to use the above mentioned technologies.
-In the dashboard of SMTPeter you can find forms and wizards to generate DNS records that you can copy into your name server configuration.
+In the SMTPeter dashboard you can find forms and wizards to generate DNS records that you can copy into your name server configuration.